Insolvency and Debt Collection

 Instead of the usual process of issuing a County Court Claim, you can commence insolvency action by initially sending a Draft Winding Up Petition to a company or a Statutory Demand to an individual.
 On average 81% of cases are paid at this stage without further insolvency proceedings being issued.

-Draft Winding Up petitions are drafted by us and accompanied by a letter to the debtor requesting payment within a certain time period – usually seven days.
+Draft Winding Up petitions are drafted by us and accompanied by a letter to the debtor requesting payment in accordance with the 21 day notice requirements.
 A warning is also included, stating that if payment is not forthcoming, the petition will be presented to Court.
 This almost always has the desired effect, as the debtor will of course want to avoid the cost, stress and inconvenience of going to Court.

 Once the petition has been advertised, other creditors may wish to support the petition.
 Care is needed in any withdrawal after advertisement, as the Court will require an explanation.